Unions and campaign groups are mobilising as Rishi Sunak and Liz Truss wage class war

 a theory and movement of trade unionism… in which all means of production and distribution would be brought under the control of federations of labor unions by the use of direct action, such as general strike.

 The Industrial Workers of the World (IWW) is one example of a union that’s adopted a syndicalist approach.
 This means it’s open to workers in all industries, not by trade.
-It has been most active in the USA, particularly in the first half of the 20th century, and was at the of numerous strike actions.
+It has been most active in the USA, particularly in the first half of the 20th century, and was at the forefront of numerous strike actions.

 On a much smaller scale, the Solidarity Federation (SF) is a UK-based anarcho-syndicalist organisation that promotes revolutionary unionism.
 SF is the UK branch of the International Workers Association – Asociación Internacional de los Trabajadores (IWA-AIT).
 This is “an international federation of anarcho-syndicalist labour unions and initiatives” that has operated globally over many decades.